 1. Divide & Conquer.

-YOU DON’T NEED TO DO EVERYTHING.
+Even though we are spending more time at home, there is still a lot that needs to get done.
+Here is a secret, YOU DON’T NEED TO DO EVERYTHING.
 Keep saying that over and over again.
 It is ok to ask for help and you know what, people WANT to be helpful!
-So let them!
-Having a party?
-Don’t be afraid to ask people to bring a dish, help decorate or set up, and help clean up or wash dishes.
 Need to get gifts for the kids?
 Ask your partner to handle the stocking stuffers, or you do the buying and they do the wrapping.
 Delegate tasks when you can and especially when people ask, because delegating even the smallest ones can help lower your stress!

 2. Less is More.

-Be thoughtful about what you commit to and what you put on your calendar.
-Yes it might be cute that your neighbors-cousins-child is in the schools winter chorus assembly but when they you to go, you don’t always need to say yes.
+This year has taught us that slowing down although may feel uncomfortable at first can be enjoyable.
+We just have to embrace it.
 The holidays are about spending time with family and it’s hard to do that when you’re running from thing to thing every moment of every day.
 Don’t forget the holiday season is a short one so you while you need to make the most of it, you need to be mindful of how you fill it.

 3. Memories over Material Things.